nicholaswilde/recipes/docs/breads/no-knead-everything-bread.md

 ### Step 7

-Just before baking, spritz or brush the dough with water and sprinkle with about 1 tablespoon Everything Bagel Topping over the dough.
+Just before baking, spritz or brush the dough with water and sprinkle with about 1 tablespoon [Everything Bagel Topping][2] over the dough.
 Using kitchen scissors, make several 1/2" deep cuts in a decorative pattern on the top of the dough to allow the bread to expand.

 ### Step 8